btqdesign/axity-v1/wp-content/plugins/widget-logic/readme.txt

 2. The plugin options are at the foot of the usual widget admin page… `widget_content` filter, `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
 You can also export and import your site's WL options as a plain text file for a quick backup/restore and to help troubleshoot issues.

 == Changelog ==

+= 5.8.1 =
+Fixed the issue of displaying errors under certain conditions.

+= 5.8.0 =
+Added full support for WP customizer.

+In case of a fatal error in logic, the widget will not be displayed.

 = 5.7.4 =
 Fixed the "Warning: Attempt to assign property of non-object" bug.